f-heeger/Reproducible-Science/conda.md

 Channels
 --------
 Software packages for conda (also called `recipes`) are provided in repositories called `channels`.
 Channels can be created by anyone and many organizations or even individual researchers maintain their own channels.
-By default conda will install packages from the main channel at [anaconda.com](https://repo.anaconda.com/pkgs/), but you specify other channels, when installing packages (see below).
+By default conda will install packages from the main channel at [anaconda.com](https://repo.anaconda.com/pkgs/), but you can specify other channels, when installing packages (see below).
 Useful channels include [`conda-forge`](https://anaconda.org/conda-forge) for community maintained packages, [`r`](https://anaconda.org/r) for R packages, and [`bioconda`](https://anaconda.org/bioconda) for bioinformatics packages.
 You can use the search on the [Anaconda main page](https://anaconda.org/) to search for channels, that provide a certain package.
-Just remember, that anyone can provide a channel and make sure that the channel is reliable.
+Just remember that anyone can provide a channel and make sure that the channel is reliable and the maintainer is trustworthy.

 Managing your environments
 --------------------------